Policy: Office of the Vice Chancellor for Student Life

 - Job, volunteer, or leadership opportunities

-Students have the right to suppress the release and use of their personal information, including their University of Minnesota email address, for all uses other than official university business by school officials (FERPA).
-Best practices and professional judgement must be used to balance student privacy rights and our intent to communicate important university business.
+Students have the right to suppress the release and use of their personal information, including their University of Minnesota email address, for all uses other than official university business by school officials (as defined in the UMN Board of Regents Policy: Student Education Records (PDF)).
+Best practices and professional judgment must be used to balance student privacy rights and the intent to communicate important university business.

 Targeted emails (with the exception of the offices noted below) must be submitted to the office of the Vice Chancellor for Student Life for approval.
 Targeted emails will be approved if they are deemed to be official university business relevant to the targeted students identified.